How to Create Well-Designed Bookshelves

 Don’t forget to think about the actual bookshelves as well, it is your base and backdrop.
 Creating an overall color scheme achieves a balanced look.
 A pop of a bright shade can add whimsy and surprise, white backdrops welcome more vivid color play and shelves painted in a darker tone create a more sophisticated look.
 Once this has been decided you are ready to start placing your items!

-What is some of your advice on how to keep your bookshelf from looking cluttered?
+Would you share some advice on how to keep your bookshelf from looking cluttered?

 Welcome open, unused space for a simple effect that keeps the focus on the beauty of the showcased items rather than assembling all of your belongings for a manic, cluttered display.
 For example, even a singular vase can reveal unparalleled beauty when situated on its own.